Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

 Samantha headed into the kitchen to try and tidy it up as best she could before cleaning it entirely.
 She turned around and almost ran into Endora who just popped in, "Hello, Samantha."

-"Mother, what are you doing here?," Samantha asked.
+"Mother, what are you doing here?"
+Samantha sounded suspicious.

-"Does a mother have to have a reason for popping in to her own daughter's home?," Endora asked, placing her hand on her chest.
+"Does a mother have to have a reason for popping in to her own daughter's home?"
+Endora placed her hand on her chest.

 "No, but you always seem to," Samantha replied.